 “Those who participate will enjoy the camaraderie provided by a group of women who are in the same stages of pregnancy as they are.
 Comparing issues and telling stories will help to increase their sense of well-being.”

 CenteringPregnancy is a model of group prenatal care that helps reduce the risk of premature birth.
 It brings women due at the same time out of exam rooms and into a comfortable group setting.

 How does it work?

 Pregnant women who wish to participate in the CenteringPregnancy model are grouped by their due dates.
 After a standard visit to their provider, the women join a group during their fourth month of pregnancy and meet monthly for 1.5-hour sessions.
-During these sessions with their health care provider, the women receive all the components of individual prenatal care, including health assessment, education and support.
-The women and their provider discuss birth and newborn care as well as overall health and stress management.
+During these sessions with their health care provider, the women receive all the components of individual prenatal care, including health assessment, education, and support.
+The women and their providers discuss the birth and newborn care as well as overall health and stress management.
 These meetings continue throughout the length of pregnancy, with appointments occurring more frequently at the end of term.

 How to Participate

 Potential participants must select their provider from within the group of approved providers (listed below) at UF Health Women’s Center and be less than four months pregnant.
 To participate, call 352-265-8200.